hsinlinghu1101/Sleep-time-tracker-app/README.md

 Sleep is one of our necessities we need in our hectic and rushing world full of stress.
 Your productivity and quality of life depends on it.
 Tracking your sleep will allow you to identify whether or not you are getting enough of it and if it's quality rest.
 Lack of quality sleep has a detrimental effect on mood, weight loss, exercise performance, recovery, energy, productivity, immune system strength, cardiovascular function and brain health.

 The most important reason to track your sleep is that sleep is good for your health, so you need to be sure you're getting enough of it.
-Research has shown that getting the recommended 7-9 hours per night can:
+Research has shown that getting enough sleep can:

 -Decrease your chance of motor vehicle accidents